 The Financial Aid Office

 It is very important for you to check with the City College financial aid office regarding your current award and your eligibility to increase the amount of aid you already receive.
 If you haven't applied for financial aid but would like to, you will need to complete a Free Application for Federal Student Aid (FAFSA) form.
-You can access and complete this form online or you can pick up a paper copy from your financial aid office.
-For questions concerning awards and their adjustments, contact the City College Financial Aid office, which can be reached at 212.650.5819.
+You can access and complete this form online.
+For questions concerning awards and their adjustments, contact the City College Financial Aid office.
 For non-CUNY students, you should contact the Financial Aid Office at your home school.
 Documentation, such as a copy of your award letter(s) or direct correspondence between your financial aid office and CUNY, will be accepted.
 Please forward documentation as soon as possible to ensure a timely transfer of funds.

 In addition to searching for funding for study abroad and international education programs, you may want to consider searching for funding sources that base awards on such factors as grades, ethnicity, field of study, location of study, volunteer work, etc. A very helpful website for finding many scholarships is Fastweb.com.
 You should also explore the links at the bottom of this page for further possible funding opportunities.
 There are scholarships listed here for both CUNY and non-CUNY students.
 We do have a scholarship resource book for your use in our office for study abroad funding.
 If you are not in the area, you should be able to locate scholarship books at your local bookstores and libraries.